nawabahmadreshi/documentation/pages/getting-started/webhooks.md

 {% protip title="Creating and tracking events" %}

-For more information about event tracking, including events that Branch automatically tracks and custom events specified by you, see the [Events and Referrals]({{base.url}}/getting-started/events-referrals) page.
+For more information about event tracking, including events that Branch automatically tracks and custom events specified by you, see the [Tracking Events]({{base.url}}/getting-started/tracking-events) page.
 {% endprotip %}

 {% elsif page.guide %}